Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans

-In this paper, we address the challenge of cross-dataset 3D visual grounding (Cross3DVG) task, which involves performing 3D visual grounding across 3D datasets acquired from different 3D scanning systems and language annotations.
-Figure~\ref{fig:teaser} illustrates an example of the task.
-To this end, we construct the cross-dataset 3D visual grounding dataset by creating a new large-scale 3D visual grounding dataset containing over 63k different linguistic annotations assigned to 3D objects within 1,380 RGB-D indoor scans from the 3RScan dataset~\cite{Wald2019RIO}, paired with the existing 52k linguistic annotations on the ScanRefer dataset~\cite{chen2020scanrefer} based on 800 indoor RGB-D scans of ScanNet.
-In addition, to realize a 3D visual grounding method that is robust to changes in the 3D data, we propose a transformer-based baseline model for the Cross3DVG task, which simultaneously uses 2D images and 3D point cloud data, incorporating CLIP prior~\cite{radford2021learning}.
-We assumed that robust 3D visual grounding could be achieved by initially detecting objects with 3D data and subsequently using the surrounding 2D images, which are less dependent on 3D data differences.
+This paper addresses the cross-dataset 3D visual grounding (Cross3DVG) task, which involves the performance of 3D visual grounding across 3D datasets acquired from different 3D scanning systems and language annotations.
+Figure~\ref{fig:teaser} presents an example of the task.
+To this end, we create a new large-scale 3D visual grounding dataset that includes 63k different linguistic annotations assigned to 3D objects within 1,380 RGB-D indoor scans from the 3RScan dataset~\cite{Wald2019RIO}, which exceeds the sizes of ScanRefer~\cite{chen2020scanrefer}, and existing 52k linguistic annotations based on 800 indoor RGB-D scans of ScanNet.
+In addition, to realize a 3D visual grounding method that is robust to changes in the 3D data, we propose a CLIP-based baseline model for the Cross3DVG task, which simultaneously uses multi-view 2D images and 3D point cloud data, incorporating CLIP prior information~\cite{radford2021learning}.
+We assumed that robust 3D visual grounding can be achieved by initially detecting objects with 3D data and subsequently using the surrounding multi-view 2D images, which are less dependent on 3D data differences.

-To evaluate generalization capabilities across the two 3D visual grounding datasets, we use standard and state-of-the-art visual grounding methods, and our 2D-3D-based baseline method.
-We trained these models on the source dataset and subsequently tested them on the target dataset, without using any training data for the target.
-The results demonstrate that current 3D visual grounding methods have significantly lower performance than learning and evaluation in a single dataset, suggesting that 3D visual grounding requires more robustness for cross-dataset generalization.
-Thus, our cross-dataset 3D visual grounding task offers new challenges for the detailed 3D visual world understanding through language.
+To evaluate generalized capabilities across the two 3D visual grounding datasets, we use standard and state-of-the-art visual grounding methods and our multi-view 2D and 3D-based baseline method.
+After training these models on the source dataset, we subsequently tested them on the target dataset using no training data for the target.
+The results demonstrate that (i) current 3D visual grounding methods perform significantly worse than learning and evaluation in a single dataset and show (ii) marked room for improvement of performance remains in current methods compared to the use of Oracle object detection and object localization modules separately.
+These findings suggest that 3D visual grounding requires more robustness for cross-dataset generalization.
+Consequently, our cross-dataset 3D visual grounding task offers new possibilities for elucidating details of the 3D visual world through language.